jybaek/llm-with-slack/README.md

 This repository contains a simple implementation of a ChatGPT API using FastAPI and OpenAI's GPT model.
 The API allows users to input a prompt and generate a response from the model.

+Up to 10 messages are stored in Redis.
+The cache allows the conversation to continue with ChatGPT.

+## Prerequisite
+- Docker
+- Redis

+Before running the application, make sure that Docker and Redis are installed and running on your system.

 ## Installation
 1. Clone the repository:
 ```bash